USS Reprisal (1776)

-USS Reprisal, 18, was the first ship of what was to become the United States Navy to be given the name promising hostile action in response to an offense.
-Originally the merchantman brig Molly, she was purchased from Robert Morris by the Marine Committee of the Continental Congress on March 28, 1776, renamed Reprisal, and placed under the command of Captain Lambert Wickes.
+USS Reprisal was an 18-gun brig of the Continental Navy.
+Originally the merchantman Molly, she was purchased from Robert Morris by the Marine Committee of the Continental Congress on March 28, 1776, renamed Reprisal, and placed under the command of Captain Lambert Wickes.

 Service history

 Caribbean voyage, June–September 1776

 On June 10, 1776, the Committee of Secret Correspondence of Congress, by arrangement with the Marine Committee, issued orders to Captain Wickes, to proceed in Reprisal to Martinique and bring from there munitions of war for George Washington's armies, and also to take as passenger Mr. William Bingham, who had been appointed agent from the American colonies to Martinique.

 Reprisal dropped down the Delaware River from Philadelphia, Pennsylvania, some time during the latter part of June.
 Before the Continental armed brig Nancy, six guns, slipped out to the Atlantic, six British men-of-war had sighted and chased her as she was returning from St. Croix and St. Thomas with 386 barrels of gunpowder for the Army.
 In order to save her, her captain ran her ashore.
 Captain Wickes, with the crew of Reprisal, aided by Captain John Barry with the crew of USS Lexington, were able to keep off boats from HMS Kingfisher and to save about 200 barrels of powder.
-Before quitting Nancy, they laid a train of gunpowder which, when Nancy was boarded, blew up killing many British sailors.
+Before quitting Nancy, they laid a train of gunpowder which, when Nancy was boarded, blew up killing seven members of the boarding party.
 In the engagement, Wickes' third lieutenant, his brother, Richard Wickes, lost his life.
 This engagement, on June 29, became known as the Battle of Turtle Gut Inlet.

 Reprisal cleared the Delaware Capes on July 3.
 During that month, Captain Wickes captured a number of vessels in the West Indies, and, on July 27, had a sharp encounter with HMS Shark off Martinique, beating her off and escaping into port.
 She returned to Philadelphia on September 13.